 appeal_codeand any available cost fields.Map at least one of

-After the file processes and reporting refreshes, Avid can use the costs in ROI reporting.
+After the file processes and reporting refreshes, Avid can use the costs in the Matchback Report and Appeal Analysis.

 View ROI in Appeal Analysis